tsackton/taelgar/People/Addermarians/Caradoc.md

 	- he once saved the entire village of Brantor from a terrible plague by crafting a cure from rare ingredients gathered from the dangerous Plaguelands
 	- he is secretly a protector of the realm and a powerful member of the Rangers, and recruits mercenaries to train them for this noble duty
 	- he can speak to animals, and the birds and beasts of the forest are his spies, watching everyone who comes near his home.
+- Have not yet decided which rumors are true
+%%